Josh Allen: 2025 season

 On March 9, 2025, Allen signed a six-year contract extension with the Bills worth $330 million, of which $250 million guaranteed, the largest guaranteed money ever given to an NFL player at the time of signing.

-In a Week 1 41–40 win against the Baltimore Ravens, Allen put up 394 passing yards with two passing touchdowns and 30 rushing yards with two rushing touchdowns.
+In the season opener against the Baltimore Ravens, Allen threw for 394 yards with two passing touchdowns and two rushing touchdowns, as he rallied Buffalo from a 40–25 deficit in the last four minutes of the fourth quarter to win 41–40.
 He also put up his 66th career rushing touchdown, surpassing Thurman Thomas’s previous record of 65 for the most rushing touchdowns in Bills franchise history.
-On October 26, Allen had a rushing and passing touchdown for the 46th game in his career to pass Cam Newton for most games with a rushing and passing touchdown in NFL history.
-On November 16, Allen had three passing and three rushing touchdowns against Tampa Bay to tie Newton for rushing touchdowns (75) and become the only player with multiple games of 3 passing/rushing touchdowns in NFL history.
+During the season, Allen continued to break records with his play; on October 26, Allen had a rushing and passing touchdown for the 46th game in his career to pass Cam Newton for most games with a rushing and passing touchdown in NFL history; on November 16, Allen had three passing and three rushing touchdowns against Tampa Bay to tie Newton for rushing touchdowns (75) and become the only player with multiple games of 3 passing/rushing touchdowns in NFL history.
+Allen then claimed sole possession of the rushing touchdowns record with an 8-yard score on November 30 against Pittsburgh.